 City Marshal Brian Pope was sentenced to seven days of jail time and ordered to pay upwards of $100,000 in attorneys fees, court costs and penalties in our ongoing public records dispute.
 The ruling bookends months of court proceedings between the marshal and this newspaper, over the marshal’s failure to turn over emails and records in connection with the use of his office to boost Chad Leger's failed campaign for sheriff.

-In his ruling, 15th Judicial District Court Judge Jules Edwards III painted a picture of a law enforcement official who believed himself above the law by “willfully and obstinately” failing to comply with two public records requests, flaunting court orders meant to remedy that failure and appearing armed and in uniform while in court.
+In his criminal contempt of court ruling, 15th Judicial District Court Judge Jules Edwards III painted a picture of a law enforcement official who believed himself above the law by “willfully and obstinately” failing to comply with two public records requests, flaunting court orders meant to remedy that failure and appearing armed and in uniform while in court.

 “There is a long-standing rule in this court that law enforcement officers who are the named parties in litigation are not allowed to come into the courtroom while armed and in uniform,” Edwards read from his ruling.
 “The rationale for this rule is the safety of the bailiffs and prevention of witness intimidation.
 The marshal’s conduct in this regard is another example of his apparent attitude that he is above the law.”